-You have to show your supervisor evidence of the process at meetings or share folders with documents.
+You have to show your supervisor evidence of the process at meetings or share folders with documents on drive or in emails.

 Setting a goal

 The goal of the project is the most important thing and it should be based on something you find interesting.